DDcode0/cocode/README.md

 `render.yaml` in the repository root defines both services so Render can automatically set them up:

 ### Backend web service
-- **Build:** Render automatically uses `render.yaml` and the included `Dockerfile` to build the service (`env: docker`); no separate build command is required.
+- **Build:** Leave the **Build Command** blank.
+Render reads `render.yaml` in the repository root and automatically builds with `env: docker` using the provided `Dockerfile`.
 ```yaml
 startCommand: gunicorn wsgi:app
 ```
 - **Environment variables:** `DB_DRIVER`, `DB_SERVER`, `DB_NAME`, `DB_USER`, `DB_PW`

-Create a new **Web Service** from this repo in Render and set the values for the variables above to connect to your database.
-Setting the service root to `Backend/` bypasses the Docker build and results in a `gunicorn` not found error.
+Create a new **Web Service** from this repo (pointing to the repo root) and set the values for the variables above to connect to your database.
+If you set `Backend/` as the service root or define a build command, the Docker build is skipped and a `gunicorn` not found error occurs.

 ### Frontend static site
 - **Build:** `npm install && npm run build`